West Village Gut Renovation

 Beyond the bed, Mammoth designed and built a versatile custom desk/table with storage.
 This piece can serve as a workspace or a dining area, and the two stools can be tucked away to give the piece a console-like appearance.
 The negative spaces between the slats on the far left mirror the proportions and act as the inverse of the pulls on the storage within this piece and the custom bench that resides under the window.
 The custom bench, featuring custom upholstery, was designed for both seating and shoe storage.
 A pop-out dog bowl is integrated into the bottom drawer, allowing it to be hidden when not needed.

 The bathroom is clad in oversized porcelain slabs to create a seamless look.
 Mammoth created a custom vanity out of white oak, using the same design language as the kitchenette, including the marble slab.
-For the shower, Mammoth placed the controls on the opposite side of the showerhead to allow owners to enter without being sprayed with water.
+For the shower, we placed the controls on the opposite side of the showerhead to allow owners to enter without being sprayed with water.
+The bathroom renovation costs were kept to a minimum because we chose to retain the existing layout, but we did demolish all existing finishes, replace the waterproofing and add heating flooring to the project.
+We also selected budget-friendly oversized porcelain tile which added to a serene feel in the home.

 Additional details include strategically placed outlets throughout the apartment for charging devices.
-Mammoth also created a custom tray that fits perfectly on the custom ottoman, allowing the couple to eat takeout comfortably on the couch.
+Throughout the home renovation, we sought out opportunities to add detail and character to the limited space we were working with.
+We created a custom tray that fits perfectly on the custom ottoman, allowing the couple to eat takeout comfortably on the couch.
 Exterior improvements included the installation of a new door and windows.

-Overall, Mammoth created an integrated design that plays with texture by repeating positive and negative spaces within the same proportions across the apartment, but in different orientations.
+Working as both the client’s interior design team as well as their general contractor, we were able to manage the scope of work in such a way as to manage the overall project budget, and avoid change orders.
+Overall, our residential design-build team created an integrated design that plays with texture by repeating positive and negative spaces within the same proportions across the apartment, but in different orientations.
 The apartment is now flexible to accommodate all of their needs within a compact footprint.

 Previous